Skip to main content

 On account creation, If the domain has Peppol enabled, the system will automatically attempt Peppol ID discovery for the account, using the default schema of the country selected and when any of the required identifier (e.g., VAT, OrgNo, GLN) is filled for the customer.

-On account update, If no verified Peppol ID exists and identifiers like VAT, GLN, or Registration Number are updated, the system will trigger automatic discovery again.
+On account update, If no verified Peppol ID exists and identifiers like VAT, GLN, or Registration Number are updated, the system will trigger automatic Peppol ID discovery for that account.

 Peppol Invoice Delivery & Status